 So, you’re planning on living in your campervan somewhere chilly this winter?
 There are many best campervan heaters to choose from to take the edge off when temperatures plunge below zero.

 Living in a van in the winter can be a marvelous thing.
 You can stay close to your favorite ski hills, sleep next to awesome cross-country trails, and enjoy a winter wonderland.

-In this post, we’ll tell you all about the best heaters for campervans and tips on keeping your van warm in winter.
+In this post, we’ll tell you all about the best van heaters and tips on heating a van in winter.

 Personally, in our Chevy Astro van, we just use extra warm sleeping bags, hats and blankets to stay warm when camping at chilly temps.